 ORLJ 5018 Using survey research in organizational consulting (3)

 ORLJ 5250 Equity, diversity, and inclusion in teams (3)

 ORLJ 6040 Fundamentals of cooperation, conflict resolution, and mediation in different institutional contexts (3)

 ORLJ 6343 Practicum in change and consultation in organizations (5)

 ORLJ 6350 Advanced practicum in conflict resolution (3)

 While not a prerequisite for graduation, an internship may be helpful for proper job placement.
 The purpose of the internship is to provide students with an opportunity to gain practical experience relevant to their interests and to apply the principles of organizational psychology theories to real-world situations.
 Students who are interested in doing an internship should consult with an academic advisor.

 The Comprehensive Examination, ORLJ 5500, may be taken after a student has completed the core level I courses receiving the grade of a C+ or above.
 In addition, 32 of 45 credits toward the M.A. degree must be complete or in progress the semester the exam is taken.
-Students are encouraged to take the exam in their penultimate semester of the M.A. program.
+Students are encouraged to take the exam in their penultimate semester of the M.A. degree program.

 A student must score 80% or above to pass the comprehensive examination.
-Should a student fail the examination twice, he/she may not be allowed to continue in the M.A. program.
+Should a student fail the examination twice, he/she may not be allowed to continue in the M.A. degree program.